 Not all attractive properties have zero defects.
 In fact, most don’t.
-There might be a reason why the price tag is very modest, warnsIncome Realty Corporation.
+We often say that “there is no perfect home,” and we stand by it.
+There might be a reason why the price tag is very modest, warns Income Realty Corporation.
 It might translate into plenty of repair jobs that can easily deplete your finances.
-A home inspection will eliminate some major potential risks for your investment.
+A home inspection will discover and help you eliminate some major potential risks for your investment.

-Home Inspection Defined
+Home Inspection: Defined

-A home inspection is a visual examination of a property, from its structures, systems, interiors, and exteriors.
+A home inspection is a visual examination of a property, from its structure, systems, interiors, and exteriors.
 It will include checking the heating, ventilation, air conditioning, attic, and insulation.
 It’s also a more detailed inspection of door frames, windows, walls, ceilings, and floors.

 Home inspectors follow a checklist of the main components that are needed for every home to function properly and safely.
 These are some of the uniform inclusions certified inspectors check out:

-Drainage systems and water leakage
+- Drainage systems and water leakage

-Condition of the property perimeter.
+- Condition of the property perimeter.
 Specifically grading and erosion

 - The general condition of floors, ceilings, and walls

-Cooling and heating systems
+- Cooling and heating systems

-Roofing, gutters, and vent system
+- Roofing, gutters, and vent system

-Interior plumbing (checks water temperatures, toilets, sinks and bathtubs/showers)
+- Interior plumbing (checks water temperatures, toilets, sinks, and bathtubs/showers)

-Light fixtures (if they’re in working order)
+- Light fixtures (if they’re in working order)

 What a Home Inspection Does Not Cover

-Additional sheds/outbuildings not attached to the main house
+- Additional sheds/outbuildings not attached to the main house

 Hiring a Certified Home Inspector